Doyle Alexander

-Doyle Lafayette Alexander (born September 4, 1950) is a former pitcher in Major League Baseball (MLB) who played for the Los Angeles Dodgers, Baltimore Orioles, New York Yankees, Texas Rangers, Atlanta Braves, San Francisco Giants, Toronto Blue Jays, and Detroit Tigers.
+Doyle Lafayette Alexander (born September 4, 1950) is an American former pitcher in Major League Baseball (MLB) who played for the Los Angeles Dodgers, Baltimore Orioles, New York Yankees, Texas Rangers, Atlanta Braves, San Francisco Giants, Toronto Blue Jays, and Detroit Tigers.

+Early life

+Doyle Lafayette Alexander was born on September 4, 1950, in Cordova, Alabama.
+Alexander attended Woodlawn High School in Birmingham, Alabama.
+He later attended Jefferson College in Hillsboro, Missouri.

 Major League career

-After being drafted by the Dodgers in 1968, Alexander debuted in the big leagues in 1971 with the team.
+After being drafted by the Dodgers in 1968 in the 9th round, Alexander debuted in the big leagues in 1971 with the team.
 He was acquired along with Bob O'Brien, Sergio Robles and Royle Stillman by the Baltimore Orioles from the Dodgers for Frank Robinson and Pete Richert at the Winter Meetings on December 2, 1971.
 He enjoyed his first winning season with the Orioles in 1973 when he went 12–8 with a 3.86 ERA.

 Alexander was traded along with Ken Holtzman, Elrod Hendricks, Grant Jackson and Jimmy Freeman from the Orioles to the New York Yankees for Rick Dempsey, Scott McGregor, Tippy Martinez, Rudy May and Dave Pagan at the trade deadline on June 15, 1976.
 He went 10–5 to help the Yankees win the American League East division.
 He did not pitch during the American League Championship Series, so he was tapped to start Game 1 of the World Series against the Cincinnati Reds, which he lost.

-Alexander signed with the Texas Rangers as a free agent in the offseason and enjoyed one good year before falling apart.
+Alexander took advantage of the advent of free agency by signing with the Texas Rangers on November 23, 1976.
+He rejected the Yankees over the team's refusal to guarantee him twenty starts a season.
+He enjoyed one good year before falling apart.
+He would then join the Atlanta Braves and San Francisco Giants after his stint with Texas.
 It would not be until he signed with the Toronto Blue Jays during the 1983 season, after being released by the New York Yankees, that he would return to form.

 The Blue Jays were on the rise in the mid-1980s, and Alexander was an instrumental part of their success, winning 17 games in both 1984 and 1985, including the division-clinching win over the Yankees in 1985.
 In the ALCS, however, he went 0–1 with an 8.71 earned run average in two starts as the Blue Jays fell to the Kansas City Royals in seven games.
 When Alexander negotiated his contract with the Blue Jays, the team refused to pay Alexander if he injured himself while hunting.
 Toronto lawyer Gord Kirke worked out a compromise in which Alexander would collect money while hurt, "only if he was following all hunting regulations and wearing an orange hunting jacket".